Deseteral/resistere/README.md

 - Sofar HYD 5-20KTL-3PH inverter with Wi-Fi data logger (but it should work with any inverter that outputs the Modbus data in similar way).
 - Linux-based device with Bluetooth Low Energy connectivity (like Raspberry Pi Zero 2 W).
+- Tesla Wall Connector connected to the same network as resistere host.
 - Any Tesla vehicle that can be controlled via Bluetooth.

 Adding support for other inverters should be easy, provided you can connect to them and read or calculate energy surplus.